xanmod/linux/Documentation/userspace-api/winesync.rst

 Synchronization primitives
 ==========================

-The winesync driver exposes two types of synchronization primitives, semaphores and mutexes.
+The winesync driver exposes three types of synchronization primitives: semaphores, mutexes, and events.

 A semaphore holds a single volatile 32-bit counter, and a static 32-bit integer denoting the maximum value.
 It is considered signaled